GrabbenD/ostree-utility/README.md

 - Restore points.
 - Automatic deployment, installation & configuration.
 - Using only required components like kernel/firmware/driver, microcode and GGC in the base.
-- Doing the rest in temporary namespaces like Podman.
+- Doing the rest in temporary namespaces such as Podman.

 ### Goal